Compare or Compair

 Compair

-"Compair" is a common misspelling and is not a recognized English word.
-Always use "compare" when referring to examining similarities and differences between things.
+"Compair" is a common misspelling of "Compare".
+Always use "Compare" when referring to the correct word.

 Compare